TamasPalfi/User-stories/README.md

    - Node.js receives input and validates it is the same as amount charged

 ### 9. Member Posts a Status Update on Personal Profile
-Alex will select an option on their profile page that reads “create new post”.
-Alex will type URL, and can add any additional text to the post. tinyURL generator will shorten the URL given.
-Alex will hit “post”.
-The webserver will receive the request send it to the backend.
-Backend will process the request and post Alex link to their profile feed.
-Backend services will send the link to the database to store it as something Alex is interested in for potential future advertisement reasons.
+Alex will select an option on their profile page that reads "Create New Post".
+He will then be met with a textbox popup where he may enter text and/or hyperlinks.
+If entering a hyperlink, Alex will select the "URL Shortener" button, where he will proceed to enter the full URL.
+Once finished editing his status update, Alex will select "Post".
+The URL will appear in shortened form upon posting his status update.

 - Non-Functional Aspects:
    - Web Server receives new post
    - Node.js backend receives post information and posts it
    - Node.js backend uses database interface to update post table with new post

 ### 10. Member Leaves Comment on Other Member's Status
-Alex will see their friend’s status on their profile feed.
-Alex will select the “Comment” button that appears on the bottom of their friend’s post.
-The Webserver will get the request and pop up a text box overlay on the website.
-Alex will leave a comment, then hit “Post”.
-The Webserver will receive the request and send it to the backend services.
-Backend services will add it to the friend’s comment section on their post.
+Alex sees their friend’s status on their profile feed.
+Alex will select the "Comment" button that appears on the bottom of their friend’s post.
+Alex will be met with a textbox popup, in which he will type his comment.
+Once finished, he will select the "Post" button.
 - Non-functional Aspects:
    - Web Server receives new post
    - Node.js backend receives comment information and posts it
    - Node.js backend uses database interface to update comment table with new post

 ### 11. Member Invites a Non-Member to *Members Only*

-Alex navigates to the “Invite New Member” button on their profile page.
-On this page, Alex will fill in new members email address.
-Webserver will receive this information and pass it to the backend.
-Backend will save new members email to database.
-Backend will tell email system to send a new invitation email.
-New invitation email will be sent to new member.
-System will start a timer for 4 days.
+Alex navigates to the “Invite New Member” button on the *Members Only* homepage to invite his friend Marisa.
+He will be redirected to a new webpage with a form, with required fields of potential New Member's valid email address, name, and optional dropdown menu of "How You Know This Person".
+He will then fill in the required fields with Marisa's details, and select "Submit".
+1000 points are removed from Alex's account.
 - Non-functional Aspects
    - Web Server receives request to send a new invitation link
    - Node.js backend processes request and sends an automated email with link
    - Node.js backend keeps track of how long invitation has been out for

-### 12. New Member Accepts Offer
+#### 11a.
+Potential New Member Accepts Invitation

-Alex will gain points.
-Webserver will receive this information and send it to the backend.
-Backend will add that many points to Alex’s point system.
-- Non-functional Aspects:
-   - Web Server receives new post
-   - Node.js backend receives post information and posts it
-   - Node.js backend uses database interface to update post table with new post
+Marisa receives an email from *Members Only* to join.
+She selects the hyperlink in the email, and is brought to a webpage asking to confirm joing *Members Only*.
+She selects "Yes".
+For signup details [SEE #1].
+Alex receives 50 points.
+#### 11b.
+Potential New Member Lets Invitation Link Expire
+Marisa receives an email from *Members Only* to join.
+She does not see the email, or does not want to join *Members Only*.
+After 4 days, the link expires.
+Alex loses an additional 100 points.

 ### 13. Member Posts Photo to Profile

-Alex will choose “Post Photo” on their profile feed.
-Alex can navigate their device for the photo they wish to submit.
-Alex can then add any additional text to the post that they wish.
-Alex will then hit submit.
-The Web Server will receive the request and send it to backend services.
-Backend services will process and post the request.
-Backend will save image to database.
-Admins can use saved image for their own purposes.
+From their profile page, Alex selects "Post Photo".
+Alex is met with a popup window, where he navigates to the photo he wishes to post.
+He confirms the photo, and is able to enter additional text to the post within a textbox.
+Once complete, Alex selects "Post".
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it
    - Node.js backend uses database interface to update post table with new post
    - Node.js backend uses database interface to update photo table with new photo

-### 14. Member Edits Photo
+### 14. Member Edits Photo Before Posting

-Alex will go through the post a photo process, except immediately after he chooses his photo he will be given the option to apply a filter.
-Alex will scroll through various premade filters available on *Members Only*.
+Alex will go through the "Member Posts Photo to Profile" process [SEE # 13], but immediately after choosing his photo he will instead select "Filter Photo".
+Alex will now be able to scroll through various premade filters available on *Members Only*.
 Alex will choose a filter that will be applied to their photo.
-The post photo process then continues from here.
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it